tangrammer/co-dependency/README.md

 Based in original co-dependency idea of [Malcolm Sparks](https://github.com/juxt/component) to achieve co-dependency relation in
 [stuartsierra/component](https://github.com/stuartsierra/component) library.

-This co-dependency proposal is designed on the idea that a component doesn't need co-dependencies to start as it do with normal dependencies but after system is started.
+This co-dependency proposal is designed on the idea that a component doesn't need co-dependencies to start as it does with normal dependencies but after system is started.

 ## Releases and Dependency Information